bramstroker/homeassistant-powercalc/README.md

 The model id will be automatically detected by looking at the Hue Bridge API data.
 For auto discovery to work you MUST have the  Philips Hue integration enabled.

-You can force a certain manufactuer/model When you don't use the Philips HUE api (for example Zigbee stick directly).
+You can force a certain manufactuer/model when you don't use the Philips HUE api (for example Zigbee stick directly).
 Or when the manufacturer and model cannot be discovered correctly

 ```yaml
 sensor: